Antrum (film): Plot

-In 1983, a film named Antrum was submitted to a variety of film festivals, but none accepted it.
+In 1983, a film titled Antrum was submitted to various film festivals, but none accepted it.
 After each rejection, the festival directors die under suspicious circumstances.
 In 1988, the film was shown at a theater in Budapest.
-During the screening, a fire - started by audience members - burned the theater to the ground.
+During the screening, a fire — started by audience members — burned the theater to the ground.

-In 1993, the film was screened in a Californian theater, where a concession stand worker dosed the popcorn with LSD.
+In 1993, the film was screened in a California theater, where a concession stand worker dosed the popcorn with LSD.
 The combination of the drug and the film's imagery caused a riot in which a pregnant woman died.
 Following this screening, all copies of the film apparently vanished, and it earned a reputation as being cursed.

 In 2018, a copy of Antrum surfaces, prompting a documentary crew to make a film about its history and impact.
 Scientists and experts who examine the 35 mm reel determine that the film utilizes disorienting sounds and subliminal imagery.
-The crew also finds disjointed black-and-white snippets of what looks like a snuff film spliced into the reel.
+The crew also finds disjointed black-and-white snippets that appear to be a snuff film spliced into the reel.
 The documentary pauses to present Antrum in its entirety for the first time in 25 years.

 Antrum concerns siblings Oralee and Nathan, whose pet dog Maxine was recently euthanized.
 Asked whether Maxine went to Heaven, their mother teases Nathan, saying that Maxine has gone to Hell for being a bad dog, disturbing him.
 After a nightmare of Maxine attacking him unprovoked, a traumatized Nathan begins experiencing disturbing dreams and visions of demons.

 To ease his mind, Oralee stages a ritual to allow Nathan to save Maxine's soul.
-She shows him a sketchbook filled with arcane sketches and drawings - presented as a grimoire obtained from a (non-existent) classmate named Ike.
-She takes Nathan to a nearby forest, and guides him through a series of rituals and "rites," intending for him to discover Maxine's collar - a "sign" they have saved her soul.
+She shows him a sketchbook filled with arcane sketches and drawings — presented as a grimoire obtained from a (non-existent) classmate named Ike.
+She takes Nathan to a nearby forest, and guides him through a series of rituals and "rites," intending for him to discover Maxine's collar — a "sign" they have saved her soul.